ShiyuFan0820/CSLearningNote/WebFoundation/Basic_2_CSS.md

 An internal CSS can go into any element, the html element or the head element, in the example above, it goes into the head element.
 The structure includes an opening tag` <style>`, and a closing tag` </style>`, in between these tags is where we add all of the CSS, here we need to add an additional selector before a set of curly braces, here the selector is `html`, and the CSS content goes into these curly braces.

+Internal CSS styling is also usually used for applying it only to one HTML document.

 **3. External**